Bounds on Functionality and Symmetric Difference -- Two Intriguing Graph Parameters: Introduction

-Further, we study symmetric difference of interval and circular arc graphs.
-We show that symmetric difference of circular arc graph is $\Theta(\sqrt{n})$, i.e., we prove that any circular arc graph has symmetric difference at most $O(\sqrt{n})$ and we present a circular arc graph of symmetric difference $\Omega(\sqrt{n})$.
+We show that the symmetric difference of circular arc graphs is $\Theta(\sqrt{n})$, i.e., we prove that any circular arc graph has symmetric difference at most $O(\sqrt{n})$ and we present a circular arc graph of symmetric difference $\Omega(\sqrt{n})$.
 Recently, it was shown that interval graphs have bounded functionality and unbounded symmetric difference~\cite{box_graphs}.
 Even though it was not explicitly mentioned, the construction given by Dallard et al.~\cite{box_graphs} leads to the lower bound $\Omega(\sqrt[4]{n})$ for the symmetric difference of interval graphs.
-We independently came up with different construction leading to the same lower bound, however analysis of our construction is simpler than the one from the previous work.
-For interval graphs, we also present upper bound $O(\sqrt[3]{n})$ for symmetric difference.
+We independently came up with a different construction leading to the same lower bound, however, the analysis of our construction is simpler than the one from the previous work.
+For interval graphs, we also present the upper bound $O(\sqrt[3]{n})$ for symmetric difference.
 Thus, we are leaving a gap between the lower and upper bound.
 However, we show the symmetric difference of interval graphs is polynomial and strictly smaller than symmetric difference of circular arc graphs.